 Perhaps an option here might to be use an RTM ISO/WIM of Windows 1909, or at least one that’s serviced to be n-1, with the anticipation that you will install the latest cumulative update in your task sequence.
 Of course this will increase build time, although if you’re installing software updates during OSD anyway then it might not be a big deal for you to do that.

 The order of install matters.
 First add LPs, FoDs and then apps in that order.
-If you install an update before any of those then the update will want reinstalling.
+If you install a cumulative update before any of those, then the update will want reinstalling.

 If you’re not familiar with the InstallLanguage issue, then it’s well explained in the below Ignite 2019 session at around 7:45:

-Take the scenario where: if we install Windows, apply an LP to the image and change the locale settings to French via configuring the
+To reclarify exactly what causes the InstallLanguage install: take the scenario where if we install Windows, apply an LP to the image and change the System Locale to different langauge via configuring the

-Apply Windows Settings step like I’ve shown you, it will change the system language and create the InstallLanguage issue.
+Apply Windows Settings step like I’ve shown you, this will change the system language and create the InstallLanguage issue.